-Professionals recommend that you inspect septic tanks, and if necessary, pump them out every three years.
-If you have issues with gurgling sounds in your home, or water backs up after the system is serviced, the cause could be a saturated drain field, but water logged or compromised drain fields cannot be repaired, a new drain field must be constructed for the septic to work again.
+Professionals recommend that you inspect septic tanks and, if necessary, pump them out every three years.
+If you have issues with gurgling sounds in your home or water backing up after the system is serviced, the cause could be a saturated drain field.
+Water logged or compromised drain fields cannot be repaired.
+You'll need a new drain field constructed for the septic system to work again.

-Look for capped cleanouts that sit vertically above the ground a few inches in the leach field itself or look behind a wall or in a closet in the basement.
-The cleanouts allow you to check the liquid level in the drain-field line when it is open.
-If you have no other information, visually trace the orientation of the pipe from the cleanout.
-Some drain fields have cleanouts at the beginning and end of the leach field.
+Look for capped clean-outs that sit vertically above the ground a few inches in the leach field itself, or look behind a wall or in a closet in the basement.
+The clean-outs let you check the liquid level in the drain field line when it is open.
+If you have no other information, visually trace the orientation of the pipe from the clean-out.
+Some drain fields have clean-outs at the beginning and end of the leach field.

 Enlist the help of a disposal system contractor or a licensed liquid waste hauler to locate the septic system if you don't have a drawing.
 The search typically focuses on the septic tank first and then the layout of the drain field lines.
 You can also pick up a flushable transmitter from a plumbing or rental store or a tank cleaning company.
 Once the transmitter flushes down the toilet, a hand-held receiver picks up its signal.